Navigate the brief menu below to find the answers to your questions.

 Q: Do I need to purchase any additional materials before the Solar PV Associate class or bring anything with me to class?

-A: Everything you need is provided, including online resources, a course manual, a take-home solar kit, and practice exam questions.
+A: Everything you need is provided, including online resources, a course manual, and practice exam questions.
 You should bring a pen or pencil for note-taking, which may be done in your course manual.

 Q: What type of certificate will I receive after the class?